How to write a Legal Letter

 So what is the international lawyer to do in this situation?
 Of course, you should refer to your law firm's style guide if such a tome exists but if it does not then you should look at the style of the firm itself.
 If the firm you are at is a progressive one then by all means use 'Dear Law Firm' or 'Dear Lawyers' but if your firm is more old-fashioned then stay with 'Dear Sirs' until you can force change from within.

 Legal English Language School provides online courses and training programmes in London and globally for ambitious international lawyers who need the best training.
-For further information, fill out the form below.
+For further information, contact us today.